naaas94/agentic-reviewer/README.md

 ### Core Architecture

 The system implements a unified agent approach that processes evaluation, proposal, and reasoning in a single coordinated call, reducing latency while maintaining consistency across all tasks.
 This design prioritizes explainability, auditability, and regulatory compliance.

+**RAG Enhancement:** The architecture is designed to support seamless integration of retrieval-augmented generation, with modular components that can be extended with vector database capabilities.

 ### Key Capabilities